ini8labs/customer-manager/README.md

 ## Error Handling

-When an error occurs, the Lottery APIs return appropriate HTTP status codes along with error messages in the response body.
+When an error occurs, the Customer-manager APIs return appropriate HTTP status codes along with error messages in the response body.
 Make sure to handle these errors gracefully in your application.